jamashita/publikum/packages/monad/README.md

 // Type 'undefined' is not assignable to type 'Mankind'
 ```

-If you want to be tolerant, you can use 'Union types'.
+If you want to be tolerant, you can use `Union types`.

 ```typescript
 const girl: Mankind | null = null;